StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

-## Note: v4 is under development and uses the setup described in StatisticalRethinking.jl v4 README.

 ## Purpose of SR2StanPluto.jl

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), StatisticalRethinking is a hands-on course.
 This project is intended to assist with the hands-on aspect of learning the key ideas in StatisticalRethinking.